shinmao/System-Programming/helloworld/README.md

 a1.id = 1;
 b2->hello = "hello";    // different way to access
 ```
+Memory of the elements in structure might not be contigious because there could be some padding bytes...

 ### In file of ```char_str.c```, pay attention to some string operation!
 ```strcpy()``` would paste ```\0``` at the end of string